ECCC-MSC/Wateroffice/docs/msc-geomet-wfs3-api-howto-en.md

 Any query can be exported to CSV by adding `f=csv` to the request.
 E

+### Sorting

+Any query can be sorted by adding `sortby=PROPERTY:X`, where `PROPERTY` is the sort property and `X` is the sort order (`A` is ascending, `D` is descending).
+Sort order is optional.
+Sorting by multiple properties is supported by providing a comma-separated list to the `sortby` parameter.

 ## Access by Identifier

 Fetch a single feature by identifier: